InScight-Magazine/Content/Issue3/subfiles/sayan.typ

 == Academic life beyond the BS-MS at IISER

 After graduating from IISER, I went to Cornell for my PhD.
 Cornell has perhaps one of the most beautiful campuses in the world and I had a great time there.
 There were waterfalls on campus and the seasons were gorgeous.
 My  IISER education kept me in good stead during my PhD and I had the opportunity to work with and learn from wonderful people like Prof. Erich Mueller and Prof. Jim Sethna.
 I obtained my PhD in 2017 and headed to Purdue University for my Postdoc.
 Amongst other things, I collaborated with another IISER-K alumnus, Rishabh Khare on a project during this period, and we wrote a paper together.
 After Purdue, I joined the University of Pittsburgh as a post-doctoral fellow.
 Interestingly, at Pittsburgh I worked with Prof. W. Vincent Liu, whose early papers on quantum chaos had been very important for my MS thesis.
 Finally, I joined HRI Allahabad as a faculty member in October 2022.

+#colbreak()
 The different positions I have taken up in my career have come with their own set of challenges and rewards.
 Out of these, my current role of a professor is probably the most satisfying and difficult.
 I am immensely grateful to my professors who have taught and mentored me, and now as I teach and mentor young students, I sincerely hope that I am able to share the joy of  doing science with them.
 == Message for current IISER students

 IISER Kolkata is poised to step out of its teens and enter the second decade.
 An Institute is known not only for the quality of research and teaching, but also for the success of its alumni.
 Despite its relatively young age, IISER-K has already produced a significant number of alumni who have established themselves in academia and industry.
 Our alumni have become faculty members and academic group leaders, established companies, and achieved success in corporate jobs.
 Current IISER students should tap into this network.
 Whether you are wondering about applying for a PhD/Post-doc/Faculty position or thinking of establishing a start-up, the alumni network can be a powerful resource who can help you.
 So, don’t be shy about asking your seniors for help even if you don’t know them personally.
 I wish you all the very best for your journey!

-#align(center, endLine())